Last Updated on April 26, 2021

 Fremont Street is a street in downtown Las Vegas, Nevada.
 The exuberance of neon signs earned the street the nickname of “Glitter Gulch.”
 The flashy and free Viva Vision light show is a must-see after dark.
 You’ll love it if you love casino hopping, always having a drink in hand, live entertainment, souvenir shopping, and people watching.
 At times, the abundance of flashy bright lights and noise can get a little overwhelming, but Fremont Street is a must-see.
 If you’re brave, you can zipline halfway down the Freemont Street Experience (850m), 77 feet in the air.
 To find all the best places along Freemont Street, take a walking tour.

 Skydive Las Vegas is Nevada’s premier professional skydiving facility.
+It is one of the wildest and craziest things to do in Vegas!
 Experience free falling from 12,500 feet up in the sky, at 120 + MPH as you enjoy fabulous views of Hoover Dam, Lake Mead, the Colorado River, the Las Vegas Strip, Valley Of Fire, Red Rock Canyon, and Mt Charleston.
 The views are spectacular.

 It was such a thrill when I went skydiving in Vegas and a memory that I still talk about to this day.
 I felt completely safe and in good hands as I jumped out of a perfectly good airplane for the first time.
 It will be one of the most incredible experiences of your life!